-- Each candidate filing to run for public office will be provided access to Chapter 99, 105, and 106, Florida Statutes by the SOE Office and must read and understand the requirements of the Florida Statutes. - Each candidate will be required to sign a statement acknowledging the candidate has been provided access to Chapter 106, Florida Statutes.
+- > Each candidate filing to run for public office will be provided access to Chapters 99, 105, and 106, Florida Statutes by the Supervisor of Elections office and must read and understand the requirements of the Florida Statutes. - > Each candidate will be required to sign a DS-DE 84-statement acknowledging the candidate has been provided access to Chapter 106, Florida Statutes.